 Q. What do you consider buy/sell?
 A. Anything mass produced that you do not make is strictly prohibited.
 We do not allow production companies or distributors to participate.
 When buy/sell items are discovered, the vendor will be asked to take them away out of sight.
 That vendor may not be invited back for future fairs.

 Q. Why do I have to park in the art club designated lot while I am a vendor at your fair?
 A. This is a very small town and parking downtown is always at a premium during our fairs, which are held on two of our busiest weekends.
 The parking downtown, whether on the street or in a private lot, is where your customers will have to park.
 Many customers also park in offsite parking.
 If you park downtown, you'll have fewer customers, and it's disrespectful to the merchants and citizens who are our neighbors.
 We provide free shuttles, and we monitor your compliance to this rule.

 Q. Why can't I send photographs on paper for you to jury?
 A. Our jurying process involves showing digital images to our jury members using a projector.
 The same images are printed and used by our auditors to make sure that your work and that of other artists and craftspeople shown at our fairs are the same kind of material as was sent in at the time of the application.
-We'll accept paper photographs, but we need an extra $10 for the time and effort it takes us to scan and process the photographs.

 Q. What's a good size for digital images for your jury?
 A. A common size our applicants provide is 2700 x 1800 pixels (9” x 6” at 300 pixels per inch).
 Extremely small digital images can’t be juried -- we can't really see them, and your work doesn't look as good to our jury members as it could.